Azeebcoder/sumit-portfolio2/README.md

 npm run preview

+---

-Deployment
+🌍 Deployment

-The portfolio is deployed using Netlify.
-To deploy your own version:

 1. Build the project:

 npm run build

-2. Deploy the dist/ directory to your preferred hosting service.
+2. Deploy the dist/ directory to Netlify or any preferred hosting service.

+---

-Contributing
+🤝 Contributing

 Contributions are welcome!
-To contribute:

 1. Fork the repository.